tesujimath/beancount-parser-lima/beancount-parser-lima/README.md

 - Chumsky `1.0.0.alpha.*` releases are required for zero-copy support

-- smallvec `2.0.0-alpha.*` releases are required for correct lifetime inference

 ## Alternatives

 [beancount-parser](https://github.com/jcornaz/beancount-parser) is another parser for Beancount which predates this one,